-Davidson, a 96' grad from Bryan and a native of Fayette, Georgia, is making the move from Albany, Georgia where he has served in multiple facets at Sherwood Christian Academy since 2011, including an instructor in the Bible Department, the Campus Pastor, and the Soccer Program Director.
-While overseeing the boys' and girls' varsity and middle school soccer teams, Sherwood are three-time State Champions and five-time state runners-up.
+Davidson, a 96' grad from Bryan and a native of Fayette, Georgia, made the move from Albany, Georgia where he had served in multiple facets at Sherwood Christian Academy since 2011, including an instructor in the Bible Department, the Campus Pastor, and the Soccer Program Director.
+While overseeing the boys' and girls' varsity and middle school soccer teams, Sherwood were three-time State Champions and five-time state runners-up.

-"What an honor it is for me to be able to return to Bryan College as the Head Men's Soccer Coach," said Davidson.
+"What an honor it is for me to be able to be the Head Men's Soccer Coach," said Davidson.
 "My wife and I are so excited to be back.
-This school has shaped so much of our lives over the past 25 years, we can't wait to get started and begin pouring back into the school and into the lives of these young men.
+This school has shaped so much of our lives over the past 25 years, and we can't wait to pour back into the school and into the lives of these young men.
 To be able to follow in the footsteps of coaches like Sandy Zensen, Joey Johnson, and Drew Courtney is truly the chance of a lifetime for me.
 They have built an amazing program with a reputation of not only playing top-level soccer, but also building men of character that can impact this world for Christ.
-That is exactly the kind of program I want to be a part of, and I am looking forward to hopefully growing that reputation even further."
+That is exactly the kind of program I want to be a part of, and I grateful to grow that reputation even further."